List of schools in the Roman Catholic Archdiocese of Detroit: Former K-8, middle, and elementary schools

+St. Cyprian Elementary (Riverview, mi) opened in 1958 as 1st-8th grad, it never had Kindergarten.
+Closed in the 2007 after steady decline of students over the decades.
+Had 49yrs in school service.

 Diocese of Lansing schools in the Catholic High School League

 Genesee County, Lenawee County and Washtenaw County are part of the Diocese of Lansing.
 Some Catholic high schools located in those counties are listed below because they participate, or have participated, in the Detroit Catholic High School League in athletics, which is part of the Archdiocese of Detroit.